-Two decades later, two Olathe police officers revived the cold case, making startling revelations that would not only reopen old wounds in the Olathe community, but follow Melinda and Mark to the new lives they had made elsewhere.
-They were now living separate, successful, law-abiding lives.
-Melinda now lived in suburban Ohio, a devoted wife and mother of two.
+Two decades later, two Olathe police officers revived the cold case, making startling revelations that followed the old suspects to their new, separate lives.
+Melinda lived in suburban Ohio, a devoted wife and mother of two.
 Mark had become a Harvard MBA, a high-paid corporate mover, a family man, and a respected community member in a wealthy suburb of New York City.
 But some twenty years after the brutal murder, justice would be served.

-Featuring a new foreword from the author, A Cold-Blooded Business provides fascinating character studies of Melinda and Mark, killers who seemingly returned to normalcy after a night of graphic violence.
-A fast-moving true crime narrative, A Cold-Blooded Business is a chilling exploration into the darkest depths of the human psyche.
+Featuring a new afterword from the author, A Cold-Blooded Businessis a chilling exploration into the darkest depths of the human psyche.

 About the author